• Home

 Instructions

-• Preheat oven to 400-degrees F. Grease a 9-inch baking dish with butter or non-stick cooking spray.
+• Preheat Oven to 400-degrees F. Grease a 9-inch baking dish with butter or non-stick cooking spray.

-• Make the sauce: Melt the butter in a medium saucepan over medium heat.
+• Make the White Sauce: Melt the butter in a medium saucepan over medium heat.
 Add the shallots and sauté, stirring occasionally, until softened, about 4 minutes.
 Add the garlic, nutmeg and cayenne.
 Cook, stirring, until fragrant, about 1 minute.
 Add the cream and season with ½ teaspoon of salt and ¼ teaspoon ground black pepper.
 Bring to a simmer.
 Reduce heat to maintain a gentle simmer and cook, stirring occasionally, until slightly thickened, about 6 minutes.

 • Bake UNCOVERED for 18-22 minutes, until the casserole is bubbling around the edges and the top is lightly golden brown.
 OPTIONAL: Broil during the last 2-4 minutes of baking for an extra crispy top.